 The TU Darmstadt day-care centres guarantee regular care (under pandemic conditions) at the usual times.
 In addition, the TU Darmstadt offers employees and students the ad hoc care facility “Fluggis Abenteuer Land”.
 Further information can be found on the website of the Family Service.

 Personnel and Organizational Development (POE) offers employees virtual opportunities for further education and training.
+The online offer is constantly expanded and made known on the POE website.
 The POE offers executives individual consulting around the topics of (virtual) leadership and cooperation, which also addresses the special challenges that can arise in the current situation.
-As an aid in determining how a measure can also be carried out in digital format and what should be taken into account, the POE has compiled recommendations.

 Authorised employees and staff may stay in university buildings between 6 am and 8 pm.
 Exceptions are possible to continue research projects and experiments and to secure essential operations.